Stuzanna/stream-processing/README.md

 ## Reference Data - What each of the data/ files are for
-Ordered by when mentioned in this doc.
+Ordered by when mentioned in this doc, or otherwise used.
 `view-all-items.sql` - Creates a table for all_items, this is shopping cart items used in the exercises.
 `add-records.sql` - Example to Add more records to a table.
 `view-ordered-window.sql` - Example of view with `ORDER BY`.